jae-mon/jae-mon/README.md

 ---

-I'm a Full Stack developer, working primarily with Rails and React.
+I'm a Full Stack developer, working presently with Rails and React.

-You can see the technologies I work with listed in the toolbox below.
+You can see the technologies I'm familiar with listed in the toolbox below.

 I've also just started creating my online presence with my [blog](https://jaemon.hashnode.dev/), hosted on Hasnode.